latifatvictor/m365-administrator-study-notes/02-m365-tenant-management/m365-pim-privileged-identity-management.md

 ## Q3: Difference between eligible and active admin?
 Eligible = can request access.
 Active = currently has elevated access.
+Eligible admins are users that need privileged access periodically, but not all-day, every day.
+The role is inactive until the user needs access.
+At that point, the user must complete an activation process to become an active admin for a predetermined amount of time.

 ---